You know what I think if they came to an interim agreement just to save face for Obama?

 There you have it, man.

-It just says we're gonna inspect it.
+It just says we're going to inspect it.

-Uh here is uh the beginning.
+Here is the beginning.

 Today, the United States, together with our allies and partners, has reached a historic understanding with Iran, which, if fully implemented, will prevent it from obtaining a nuclear weapon.

-As president and commander-in-chief, I have no greater responsibility than the security of the American people.
+As President and Commander-in-Chief, I have no greater responsibility than the security of the American people.

 And I am convinced that if this framework leads to a final comprehensive deal, it will make our country, our allies, and our world safer.